daharper/Funky/README.md

 ## The Bad

-Delphi just isn't designed as a first class functional language, the fact that you can actually implement fully functional monads is a testament to its power and flexibility.
-It really shines when used as intended.
-Fully functional constructs become such an exercise in beat-the-compiler, and verbosity, that they offer very little benefit.
+Delphi just isn't designed as a first class functional language, it really shines when used as intended.
+Fully functional constructs become an exercise in beat-the-compiler, and verbosity.
 This is an example of using the **Zip** function:

 ```pascal
   lDairySales := GetSalesFor('Dairy');